JonathanMurray/dialog-tree-py/README.md

 ## Usage

-To try a dialog, use:
+To run a dialog, use:

 ```bash
 python3 dialog_tree wikipedia_example.json